christoff-buerger/racr/racr-c/README.md

 #### 1.1 RACKET ####

 Racr-c uses racket's virtual machine to load and execute r6rs scheme code.
-It also utilizes racket's conservative garbage collector library `libmzgc.a` which, unfortunately, is not provided through racket's binary package.
+It also utilizes racket's conservative garbage collector library `libmzgc.a` which is not provided through racket's binary package.

-Thus, in order to build racr-c, racket is required to be built afresh from its sources.
+Thus, in order to build racr-c, racket is required to be built from its sources.
-It is most likely easiest to simply execute the following commands:
+This is achieved simply by executing the following commands:

 	$ git clone https://github.com/plt/racket/
 	$ cd racket